30+ Best Things to Do in Halifax, Nova Scotia

 Skate on the Oval

-The Emera Oval, originally known as the Canada Games Oval, is a permanent skating rink/speed skating rink installed on the Halifax Commons.
-If you’re visiting in summer, just swap out those ice skates for in-line skates and you’re good to go.
+The Halifax Oval, originally known as the Canada Games Oval, is a permanent skating rink/speed skating rink installed on the Halifax Commons.
+It’s also the largest outdoor artificially refrigerated ice surface in Atlantic Canada.
+If you’re visiting in summer, just swap out those ice skates for in-line skates or grab a bike or scooter and you’re good to go.
 The best part?
 You can borrow any gear you need right there at the Oval so you don’t have to figure out how to pack your skates.

 Royal Nova Scotia International Tattoo